HOW TO START A PROFITABLE SNAIL FARMING IN NIGERIA

 • Helps to understand the present market demand

-• Have a clear idea about the challenges confronting snail farming business
+• Have a clear idea about the challenges confronting the snail farming business

-• It helps you to know the actual cost that’s involve before starting and the available risk
+• It helps you to know the actual cost that’s involved before starting and the available risk

-• Including other essential details you need to know in order to be successful.
+• Including other essential details, you need to know to be successful.

 Get a Business Plan: